 Regulatory Service Standards

-These are our service standards for our regulatory work, including our Corporate Enforcement Policy.
-They have been prepared in accordance with the Government's regulators code.
+These are our service standards for our regulatory work.
+They follow the Government's regulators code.

 What can you expect from us?